-Evidence of French colonialism can be seen in the captivating capital Phnom Penh, where broad tree-lined boulevards and colonial architecture provide an attractive backdrop to the colourful markets, bustling riverfront and roadsides teeming with food vendors and cafes.
+In the captivating capital Phnom Penh, broad tree lined boulevards and ramshackle French-colonial architecture provide an attractive backdrop to the colourful markets, riverfront and roadside vendors.

-The magnificent legacy of the Khmer Empire is the highlight of any visit to Cambodia, most notably the incredible temple complex of Angkor, which is a UNESCO World Heritage site.
-Superbly preserved and visually entrancing, the centrepiece Angkor Wat was built to replicate the heavens on earth and is the world's largest religious monument.
-Gateway to the temples is the former backwater town of Siem Reap, which has fast grown into a lively city with sophisticated restaurants, bars and shops.
+The main highlight for most visitors to Cambodia is the vast temple complex of Angkor, a UNESCO World Heritage site.
+Superbly preserved and visually entrancing, the vast centrepiece Angkor Wat was built to replicate the heavens on earth.
+Gateway to the temples is the former backwater town of Siem Reap, now a lively city with sophisticated restaurants, bars and shops.